beefyfinance/beefy-api/readme.md

 }
 ```

-As you can see above, the endpoint attempts to expose some elements from the breakdown of the Total APY calculation.
+Note the endpoint exposes elements needed for the Total APY calculation.
 Where this is not possible, we just show the legacy Total APY.
 Note that the legacy Total APY -> totalApy does not include the trading fees.

 Each of these fields within the structure are: